Home fries, potato chips, hash browns, and potato salad… does any of that sound good to you?

 Depending upon the size of your crop, you might be eating a lot of potatoes over the next few months.
 So we wanted to provide you with a few delicious recipes to help you to use them.

-I love potatoes, but I love recipes that allow me to not waste my left over mashed potatoes (because you know every time I make them, I make enough to feed a small army.)
+I love potatoes, but I love recipes that allow me to not waste my leftover mashed potatoes (because you know every time I make them, I make enough to feed a small army.)
 This cheesy leftover mashed potato cakes recipe does just that.

-This recipe looks so good!
+This loaded baked potato salad recipe looks so good!
 I am actually not a huge fan of regular potato salad, but this recipe, I could eat.

 You can’t grow potatoes and not have mashed potatoes.
 I am a mashed potato girl, and I’ll be honest, when I cook them I add enough butter that I’d probably put Paula Deen to shame!

 Anything that involves both cheese and potatoes sounds wonderful to me.
 However, I’m kind of a snob about my scalloped potatoes.
-I think my mom makes the best I’ve ever tasted.
+This recipe tastes as good as my mom’s.

-But I’d love to hear your thoughts.
+We’d love to hear your thoughts on growing potatoes.
 Do you have a specific trick or tip that boosts your potato crop each year?
 Do you grow your potatoes with a specific method (wood box, trash bag, etc.) and you’d like to share your experience and how you made it work well for you?